 How to Start Options Trading in the UK

 Ready to jump into trading options?
-We’ll show you how to get started with UK options trading using Plus500, which offers commission-free CFD trading on stock, index, and commodity options.
+We’ll show you how to get started with UK options trading using an FCA-regulated broker

 Step 1: Sign Up for an Options Trading Account

-To get started with Plus500, head to the broker’s website and click ‘Start Trading Now.’
+To get started, head to your broker’s website and sign up.
 Then enter your details along with a username and password to create a new brokerage account.

 Step 2: Fund Your Account

-Before you can start trading, you need to fund your Plus500 account.
-You can deposit funds by debit or credit card, bank transfer, or e-wallet (Skrill or PayPal).
-Keep in mind that Plus500 requires a minimum deposit of £100 when you open a new account.
+Before you can start trading, you need to fund your account.
+You can usually deposit funds by debit or credit card, bank transfer, or e-wallet (Skrill or PayPal).

 Step 3: Place Your First Options Trade

 Now you’re ready to open your first options trade.
-From the ‘Instrument Categories’ menu, select ‘Options’ to view all available options CFDs.
-Once you find the asset, expiration date, and strike price that are right for you, click on it to open a detailed page for that option.
+Search for the asset, expiration date, and strike price that are right for you, click on it to open a detailed page for that option.
 Then click ‘Buy’ to open an order form.

 In the order form, enter how many options contracts you want to purchase.
 You can also enter a stop loss or take profit level, or add leverage to your trade.
-When your order is ready, click ‘Buy’ to open your first UK options trade.
+When your order is ready, confirm the position to open your first UK options trade.